 Asthma Express is a home visit program designed to assist a patient and/or caregiver in understanding and succeeding in the management of asthma.
 During the home visits a nurse will perform a physical and environment assessment, assist with identification of triggers, review medications and action plan and provide education.

-Three home visits, one visit every week for three weeks
+Three home visits, one visit every week

 Summary of findings provided to the practitioner after three visit completion

 Additional visits can be ordered if further intervention needed

 Compliance with medications

 When you have completed this program, you will know more about asthma and be more comfortable with home treatment.
 You should not need to go to the hospital or doctor as much to deal with day-to-day care.
 Asthma does not have to control your life.
 We will answer any questions you have about asthma and the medicine the doctor has prescribed.

 To help manage your asthma and stay on track with medications, Homecare would like to make you aware of Asthma Care: a smartphone application developed by Nationwide Children's asthma experts.
 Click here to learn more and download the free app on your mobile device.